Last Updated: January 20, 2022

 Virtual currency question on Form 1040

-Note that the question is asking if the taxpayer had any transactions in the filing year.
-If your client only held virtual currency and did not make any transactions, the answer to the question would be “No.”
+Finally, note that the question is asking if the taxpayer had any transactions in the filing year.
+If your client only held virtual currency and did not make any transactions in the filing year, the answer to the question would be “No.”

 How cryptocurrencies are taxed